Expert guide to the best parks in Mexico City: Bosque de Chapultepec

 child on an aerial walk way, trees in background

-➡️ It’s the most wonderful park in the world.
+🛝 This is really the most wonderful park in the world.
 If your kids are anything like mine you’ll never be able to leave.
-There are fabulous playgrounds, a tirolesa (zipline), house of mirrors, a carousel, trees to climb and hug, street stalls to gawp at and parents to beg for toys and candies.
+There are fabulous playgrounds, an aerial walk way, a tirolesa (zipline), house of mirrors, a carousel, trees to climb and hug, street stalls to gawp at and parents to beg for toys and candies.
 There are streams to cross, workshops to join, pedalos to pedal, hills to roll down and so, so much more.
-Be prepared for the kids to want to buy tourist/kid tat, we usually let our kids get something small or a t-shirt because in the main areas it’s so very hard to avoid the sellers.
-We also do buy waters and snacks as we walk around.

 • Parque la Tapatía